6 Ways Mindfulness Training Builds Healthier Workplaces

 Mental illness costs $50 billion a year

 It affects 7.5 million Canadians - that is about 20% of the population!

-In any given week, 500,000 Canadians do not go to work due to a psychological health issue.
+During any given week, 500,000 Canadians do not go to work due to a psychological health issue.

-In a recent study with the University of British Columbia's Sauder School of Business, researchers found that the MindWell Challenge (our online mindfulness training program) positively affects many factors that help build healthy workplaces.
+In a study with the University of British Columbia's Sauder School of Business, researchers found that the MindWell Challenge (our online mindfulness training program) positively affects many factors that help build healthy workplaces.

 They found that the Challenge: